Museum Horta |

 Van Buuren Museum

-This is a private museum housed in an Art Nouveau tenement house from the beginning of the 20th century.
-It presents a rich collection of paintings and sculptures from the 15th to 20th century (e.g. works of artists such as H. Seghers, F. Guardi, Fantin Latour, James Ensor, V. van Gogh).
-At the back of the property, a large park (1,3 ha) was opened to visitors, in part designed by Jules Buyssens.
+This is a private museum located in a tenement house built in the Art Deco style in 1928.
+It presents a rich collection of paintings and sculptures from the 15th to the 20th century (including works by artists such as: H. Seghers, F. Guardi, Fantin Latour, James Ensor, Vincent van Gogh).
+At the back of the property, a large park (1,3 ha) is open to visitors, partly designed by Jules Buyssens.

 Address: